stenionobres/AspNetCoreIdentityLab/README.md

 * Need to add new roles on controllers when working with multi roles authorization;
 * Hard to work with modules and submodules structure;

 Faced with these problems, below will be shown a **solution proposal for dynamic authorization**.
-This solution aims to avoid the problems above and to provide an easy way for associate users with modules, submodules and actions.
+This solution aims to avoid the problems above and to provide an easy way to authorize users in modules, submodules, features and actions.

 ### Applications authorization types